tdworowy/kindle_highlights/md/Crafting_Interpreters_(Nystrom_Robert).md

       What’s the difference between a compiler and an interpreter?
 It turns out this is like asking the difference between a fruit and a vegetable.
 That seems like a binary either-or choice, but actually “fruit” is a botanical term and “vegetable” is culinary.
 One does not strictly imply the negation of the other.
 There are fruits that aren’t vegetables (apples) and vegetables that aren’t fruits (carrots), but also edible plants that are both fruits and vegetables, like tomatoes.

+      An argument is an actual value you pass to a function when you call it.
+So a function call has an argument list.
+Sometimes you hear actual parameter used for these.
+A parameter is a variable that holds the value of the argument inside the body of the function.
+Thus, a function declaration has a parameter list.
+Others call these formal parameters or simply formals.